WilhelmWillie/troytips/README.md

 # Troy Tips

-TroyTips is a project made for HackSC's Hack Nights.
+Troy Tips is a project made for HackSC's Hack Nights.
 I'll be using this project to teach students the basics of web development.

 The idea is that this application will let users submit USC campus related tips